-"Ruth is one of single greatest gifts that God has brought into my life, and I believe she is a prophetic voice bringing healing and hope to pastors and leaders that are desperate to find rest.
+"Ruth is one of single greatest gifts God has brought into my life, and I believe she is a prophetic voice bringing healing and hope to pastors and leaders that are desperate to find rest.
 Ruth speaks from a deep and authentic well.
-She has done her own work in creating rhythms of rest that relinquish control, respond to the voice of God, and recalibrate life so that she is healthy and whole.
+She has done her own work in creating rhythms of rest that relinquish control, respond to the voice of God, and recalibrate life so she is healthy and whole.
 You hold in your hands one of the most impactful books I have read."

 "I have had the great privilege of attending retreats led by Ruth Haley Barton on more than a dozen occasions.
 Because she knows the demands of ministry firsthand, her invitation for pastors and leaders to retreat is an urgent one, with a singular focus: to have a fresh encounter with God for our own soul's sake.
 Invitation to Retreat lays a foundation for the necessity of retreat, but it also serves as a guide for those who have the courage to accept the invitation itself."